lsst-sqre/sqr-044/index.rst

 IDM-0105
     Tokens must not contain a frozen representation of group membership or permissions.
     Updates to the group membership of a user's account should also apply to all tokens issued for that user, provided that the scope of the token allows access.
+    Services that need to know a user's group membership must present the token to the identity management system and ask what groups the corresponding user is in.
+    The answer may change over the lifetime of the token, but may be cached; see IDM-3002 for more information.
     See `SQR-039 <https://sqr-039.lsst.io/>`__ for more discussion.

+IDM-0106
+    Accounts that are pending or frozen may not create tokens.
+    Existing tokens for accounts that are pending or frozen must not be accepted as valid authentication.

 Logging
 -------